 YOUNG VOICES

-Digital media and the moving image are the language of today’s youth, a generation held captive by the internet, cell phones, Instagram, Facebook, Twitter, YouTube, television, interactive video games and platforms yet to debut.
-Our youth programs aim to teach students the language of film and social engagement through screenings and presentations.
+Digital media and the moving image are the language of today’s youth.
+Hamptons Doc Fests’s Young Voices programs aim to teach students the language of film and social engagement through documentary screenings and filmmaking workshops.

-Our YOUNG VOICES program at the festival has hosted hundreds of students from local middle and high schools who have filled the theater to watch curated films which help students to better understand the language of film within a context of art, history and society.
-The YOUNG VOICES program at the festival expands on this theatrical viewing experience with a hands-on orientation class in filmmaking, with a focus on the professional development of young filmmakers.
+The Young Voices program has hosted hundreds of students from middle- and high schools on the East End.
+Expanding on the theatrical viewing experience, HDF partners with Take 2 Film Academy to provide a hands-on class in filmmaking and a tour of LTV Studios.
 The students have the opportunity to direct, edit, operate cameras and perform on-stage.
 In short, we put all the tools of filmmaking in their hands.
-We encourage teachers to sign-up now to assure that their classes will have a spot to participate.
-Please contact our Education Director, Stefanie Anarumo at stefanie@hamptonsdocfest.com
+We encourage teachers to sign up now to assure that their classes will have a spot to participate.

 Hometown Heroes